 Best oscillating electric toothbrush

 If you prefer a toothbrush with an oscillating (or rotating) head rather than a sonic brush, this one comes well recommended by customers.
-One complimented the way the brush head rotates in the opposite direction after 30 seconds of brushing, while another claimed that using the brush has reduced the staining on their teeth.
-Overall, 169 reviewers reported that the toothbrush was powerful, with over 50 highlighting the ‘cross action’ brush head.
+At least 381 customers said their teeth felt cleaner, with one liking the way the brush head rotates in the opposite direction after 30 seconds of brushing.
+Another claimed that using the brush, which came recommended by their dentist, has reduced the staining on their teeth.
+Overall, 242 reviewers reported that the toothbrush was powerful, with 61 highlighting the “cross action” brush head.
 One enthusiastic customer said she likes the fact that it feels as though the brush is cupping each tooth.

 Best electric toothbrush for braces